CharlesGameDev/GrubNames/ReadMe.md

 # GrubNames

-ItemChanger/Randomizer 4 add-on that replaces Grub names with Blossom's AI generated Grub names.
+ItemChanger/Randomizer 4 add-on that replaces Grub names with Grub names edited by the user via a config file.